-- 1. An introduction that clearly states the research question and objectives as well as the types of theoretical/conceptual contributions it will make to the literature.
+- 1. An introduction that clearly states the research question(s) and objective(s) as well as the types of theoretical/conceptual contributions it will make to the literature.
 It is advisable to begin with a big question and narrow it to manageable scope in your research design. - 2.
 A literature review that demonstrates how the question relates to the existing literature, commenting specifically on how others have addressed the same (or similar) question in the past and where prior contributions fall short of providing a satisfactory answer.
 The literature review should not be overly lengthy, and should be done in an argumentative and focused, rather than as a descriptive list of relevant studies. - 3.
 A theoretical section that defines core concepts and clearly explains how you intend to answer the research question.
-This section should clearly specify the hypotheses that comprise your argument.
-Note that with the permission of their adviser, students may substitute for explicit assessment of hypotheses an alternative formulation of their posited claims and of their proposal for exploring those claims. - 4.
+The section should specify and justify the methodological approach taken; i.e. it should discuss whether a positivist, critical realist, analytical, reflexivist or other approach best suits the question.
+Depending on approach, it should develop the necessary tools of analysis (hypotheses, mechanisms, ideal-types, meanings, elements of discourse, etc.) - 4.
 A research design section that defines how are you going to conduct research on this topic.
-The section should do the following: clearly demarcate the scope of your research; define the unit(s) of analysis; justify the preliminary selection of cases (if appropriate); discuss and justify the methods of analysis (detailed case or comparative cases, large-N, surveys, experimental, multi-methods, etc.); specify how are things going to be measured or what evidence would effectively support or negate a particular argument, and whether the same evidence may be explained by a different theoretical perceptive, etc. Be prepared to reflect on both the limitations and strengths of the selected methodology. - 5.
+The section should do the following: clearly demarcate the scope of your research; define the unit(s) of analysis; justify the preliminary selection of cases (if appropriate); discuss and justify the methods of analysis (detailed case or comparative cases, large-N, surveys, experimental, interpretive, de-constructive, multi-methods, etc.); specify how are things going to be measured or what evidence would effectively support or negate a particular argument, and whether the same evidence may be explained by a different theoretical perspective, etc. Be prepared to reflect on both the limitations and strengths of the selected methodology. - 5.
 A section that reflects on the feasibility and ethical considerations of the research.
 What resources are likely to be necessary to gather information, and what does the calendar of proposed work look like over the next 30 months.
 Are archives available, is the question too sensitive politically for field research, could this research endanger the researcher or the subjects? - 6.
-A draft chapter outline of the thesis.
+A draft chapter or paper-based outline of the thesis.
 If appropriate, it is also useful to conduct a preliminary pilot study of the research to assess the feasibility of the design and methods-a proof of concept.